rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/5a-jenkins.md

         Error: found 1 lint errors
     </code></pre></div>

-    Readiness and Liveness probes are the foundational best practices for monitoring application health status.
+    Readiness and Liveness probes are the foundational best practices for tracking application health status.
 For more info, please refer [here](https://docs.openshift.com/container-platform/4.8/applications/application-health.html).

 3. Let's fix this then!
 Open up `projects/pet-battle/chart/templates/deploymentconfig.yaml` file.
 In line 46, you'll see a `readinessProbe` definition.
-We will add our `livelinessProbe` definition right after that.
+We will add our `livelinessProbe` definition right after that block (line 52).
 Please mind that it should be aligned with `readinessProbe`.

     ```yaml
             livenessProbe:
               httpGet:
                   path: /
                   port: 8080
               timeoutSeconds: 1
               periodSeconds: 10
               successThreshold: 1
               failureThreshold: 3

     ```
-    You should have a YAML file looks like this:
+    You should have a YAML file should look like this:
     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-yaml">
     ...
             readinessProbe:
               httpGet:
                   path: /
                   port: 8080
               initialDelaySeconds: 10
               timeoutSeconds: 1
             livenessProbe:
               httpGet:
                   path: /
                   port: 8080
               timeoutSeconds: 1
               periodSeconds: 10
               successThreshold: 1
               failureThreshold: 3
         dnsPolicy: ClusterFirst
         restartPolicy: Always
         schedulerName: default-scheduler